-To write the DDL for all of the objects insample database to the myDB_DDL.sql file without a statement delimiter, you must omit the default semi-colon.
+To write the DDL for all of the objects in the sample database to the myDB_DDL.sql file without a statement delimiter, you must omit the default semicolon.
 You can append the DDL to the output files if the files are already there.
 For example: